 Mary is a frequent lecturer on education law, construction, land use, and regulatory topics and is an active participant in Bowditch’s College and University Roundtable program.
-She has been selected by her peers to be included among the Best Lawyers in America, 2008-2018 editions in the field of Education Law.
+In November 2018, Mary was the recipient of the 2018 Government Affairs Award from NAIOP Massachusetts.
+She has been selected by her peers to be included among the Best Lawyers in America, 2008-2020 editions in the field of Education Law.

 “I’m trying to learn the piano,” Mary says.
 “I’ve wanted to play since I was a child.”
-She’s also taking Spanish lessons – towards her goal of travel to Central and South America.
+She’s also taking Spanish lessons – toward her goal of travel to Central and South America.

 - Trustee and Treasurer, Applewild School

 - Member, National Association of College and University Attorneys